qiongxiao/torch-learning/Torch/Cifar/README.md

 ## Usage

-To train a model and use it to classify MNIST data, you'll need to follow two simple steps:
+To train a model and use it to classify cifar10 data, you'll need to follow two simple steps:

 ### Step 1: Train the model